2023 Most Popular Business Schools in Indiana

 University of Indianapolis came in at #13 in this year’s edition of the Most Popular Business Schools in Indiana ranking.
 This medium-sized private not-for-profit school is located in Indianapolis, Indiana, and it awarded 339 degrees in 2020-2021.

 By the time they get their degree, students from this school have racked up an average of $24,698 in student loans.After graduating from PFW, students go on to jobs where they make an average of $44,300 during the early years of their career.
-Of those students who received their degree, 42% were women.
+Around 42% of those degree recipients were women.

 Read full report on Indiana Institute of Technology - College of Professional Studies

-Indiana University - East came in at #18 in this year’s edition of the Most Popular Business Schools in Indiana ranking.
-This small public school is located in Richmond, Indiana, and it awarded 225 degrees in 2020-2021.
+Indiana University - Southeast ranked #17 on this year’s Most Popular Business Schools in Indiana list.
+Indiana University - Southeast is a small public school situated in New Albany, Indiana.
+It awarded 244 degrees in 2020-2021.

 By the time they get their degree, students from this school have racked up an average of $26,884 in student loans.
 Those who take out this much in loans have to make a monthly payment of about $482 if they are on a 10-year repayment plan.
 During the early years of their career, Trine graduates make an average of $46,941 annually.
 Around 49% of those degree recipients were women.

 Grace College and Theological Seminary ranked #20 on this year’s Most Popular Business Schools in Indiana list.
-This small private not-for-profit school is located in Winona Lake, Indiana, and it awarded 182 degrees in 2020-2021.
+Located in Winona Lake, Indiana, the small private not-for-profit school awarded 182 diplomas to qualifed students in 2020-2021.

 Vincennes University did quite well in this year’s ranking of the most popular places for business students.
 It came in at #24 on the list.
 Vincennes University is located in Vincennes, Indiana and has a fairly large student population.
 In 2020-2021, this school awarded 128 degrees to qualified students.

-Indiana Wesleyan University came in at #25 in this year’s edition of the Most Popular Business Schools in Indiana ranking.
-IWU is a small private not-for-profit school situated in Marion, Indiana.
-It awarded 117 degrees in 2020-2021.
+Indiana Wesleyan University ranked #25 on this year’s Most Popular Business Schools in Indiana list.
+Marion, Indiana is the setting for this small institution of higher learning.
+The private not-for-profit school handed out degrees to 117 students in 2020-2021.

 View Most Popular Business Schools Nationwide >